AndromedaIsComingg/DevOps-Projects-Darey.io/Project 12-Ansible-Refactoring-&-Static-Assignments-(Imports-&-Roles)/README.md

 ##### Checking branch main to confirm that files and folders have been updated

-Once the push is succesfull, we expect to have the files in the Github repository updated as such
+Once the push is successful, we expect to have the files in the Github repository updated as such

 We should also confirm that the changes in the Github repository has trigger a build in the Jenkins console